 Career Outlook for Game Programmers

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the field of computer programmers is expected to decline 8 percent through 2026, but you can bet that programmers with the right skill set and experience will have the best job opportunities.
+According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the field of computer programmers is expected to decline 10% through 2030, but you can bet that programmers with the right skill set and experience will have the best job opportunities.
 Independent game development companies are on the rise, which may translate to more opportunities for entry-level or junior programmers.
 If you have coveted skills in 3D graphics programming as well as solid C++ knowledge, then you'll be in higher demand, even if you're just starting out.